 Jerry graduated from the University of Tennessee in Engineering, and spent more that 40 years working in the space, nuclear, and energy fields.
 His island interest started with helping supply the Farallon Islands research station.
 He is especially interested in removal of non-endemic species and improvement of island habitat.

 A graduate of London University and Duke University, Judith has spent more than 30 years working in international public health.
 A demographer by training, she has a long standing interest in the impact of population growth on the environment and species extinction.
 Judith’s main interest in islands is the impact of restoration and maintenance of habitat on birdlife.
 She is responsible for the Foundation’s investments.

-Kelsey graduated from Skidmore College with a degree in biology, and spent the following ten years working on wildlife biology, conservation and environmental restoration projects around the US.
+Kelsey has an undergraduate degree in biology and spent ten years after college working on wildlife biology, conservation and environmental restoration projects around the US.
 A season spent on the Big Island in Hawaii working with the endangered Hawaiian crow sparked her interest in island conservation, and she has since had the good fortune to visit several other incredible island ecosystems, including Dominica and Madagascar.
-Kelsey is currently studying in the journalism Master's program at University of Nevada, Reno, and hopes to use this degree to help improve communication between scientists and the public.
+In 2015, Kelsey completed a Master's degree in Journalism at the University of Nevada, Reno.
+At present, she works for the Desert Research Institute in Reno, NV.